-FACTS aims to identify the existing rumours, false narratives or fake news circulating about the European Union among mobilized and non-mobilized citizens, and whether these rumours directly hinder the idea of acquiring a European citizenship.
+FACTS aims to identify the existing rumours, narratives and fake news about the European Union that are present among mobilized and non-mobilized citizens.
+It also aims to clarify if these elements hinder the development of a European citizenship.

-It also pretends to contrast the solidity of the traditional narrative of peace and prosperity that it is still summoned as the main achievement of the EU.
-We will test how well this narrative has hold on the test of time and whether a) it is still a powerful mobilizing factor; and b) mobilized and non-mobilized citizens can and actually think of a different narrative than that of peace and prosperity.
+The project also aims to test the robustness of the traditional narrative of peace and prosperity that is still evoked as the main achievement of the European Union.
+FACTS tries to contrast if time has made a dent in this narrative; if it continues to be a powerful mobilizing factor; or if mobilized and non-mobilized citizens think of a different narrative than that of peace and prosperity.

-Finally we will bring together some of the citizens from each member state that has participated in the project with national parliamentarians and MEPs to discuss about the main findings of the project so they can exchange ideas but specially mobilized and non-mobilized citizens can speak directly with their democratically elected political representatives and can convey to them their positions and vision regarding the European Union, especially those related to narratives and disinformation.
+In the last phase, FACTS will bring together citizens from each member state that has participated in the project with national parliamentarians and MEPs to discuss the main findings of the project and encourage the exchange of ideas.
+The objective will be that mobilized and non-mobilized citizens can speak directly with their democratically elected political representatives and can convey to them their positions and vision regarding the European Union, especially those related to narratives and disinformation.

 Grant decision No. 615563 and acronym FACTS